 - Human language technology technician

-To work as a speech language pathologist, one must obtain licensure from the state in which one will be working.
+To work as a speech language pathologist, one must obtain licensure from the state of employment.
 Requirements vary by the particular state.
-Most common educational requirement is a master's degree in speech-language pathology.
-Graduates of a bachelor's program may complete a master's degree before seeking licensure.
+The most common educational requirement is a master's degree in speech-language pathology.